nuxt/examples/auth/local/README.md

 This project uses [Nuxt Extend Layers](https://nuxt.com/docs/getting-started/layers) feature to implement local auth in [`auth`](./auth) directory with a modular approach.
 This way you can share and reuse your authentication implementation across projects and keep the code clean.

-Default database is using built-in KV strage.
-You can rewrite it with a custom database by updating [`server/utils/db.ts`](./auth/server/utils/db.ts)
+Default database is using built-in key-value storage.
+You can rewrite it with a custom database by updating [`./auth/server/utils/db.ts`](./auth/server/utils/db.ts)

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more about Nuxt.